aws-samples/serverless-patterns/stepfunctions-httpendpoint-sam/README.md

     ```
     cd stepfunctions-httpendpoint-sam
     ```
+3. Please update the `<USER_UPDATE_ME>` and `<PASSWORD_UPDATE_ME>` in `template.yaml` file with the Strip test user based on [Stripe Documentation](https://stripe.com/docs/connect/express-accounts).
+At the time of writing, as per the documentation the `USER_UPDATE_ME` is `sk_test_4eC39HqLyjWDarjtT1zdp7dc` and `PASSWORD_UPDATE_ME` is ` ` i.e. empty string.
+Please refer to the Stripe documentation for latest details.

-3. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+4. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
     ```
     sam deploy --guided
     ```
-4. During the prompts:
+5. During the prompts:
     * Enter a stack name
     * Enter `us-east-1` or any AWS Region where you have access.
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

-5. Note the outputs from the SAM deployment process.
+6. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## How it works